 BP: Well, my parents had separated.
 Both lived – living in Detroit.
-My mother lived south of Clarendon, over near Grand River and Joy Road area, which is funny because the Grande Ballroom was two blocks from us, and the Grande Ballroom, around '69 or so, Janis Joplin would be there, and all these people.
+My mother lived on South Clarendon, over near Grand River and Joy Road area, which is funny because the Grande Ballroom was two blocks from us, and the Grande Ballroom, around '69 or so, Janis Joplin would be there, and all these people.
 Before that, we had - the Temptations would be there – we had to get fake ID, because we had to be 17 to get in.
 Fake ID was really easy – we were erasing stuff.
 It was a real – it wasn't real sophisticated, but – just to see the artists.
-And at the time, also, I remember St. Cecilia in the earlier 60's, Dionne Warwick came to perform there at a sock hop and the white kids threw pennies at her.
+And at the time, also, I remember St. Cecilia in the earlier Sixties, Dionne Warwick came to perform there at a sock hop and the white kids threw pennies at her.
 Yes.

 WW: That's sad.

 WW: How did you first hear about what was going on?